 Charley’s passion for yoga he attributes to three amazing teachers; Bob Smith, Ki McGraw & Mark Whitwell.

-Bob & Ki are owners of The Hatha Yoga Center in Seattle, Washington.
+Bob and Ki are owners of The Hatha Yoga Center in Seattle, Washington.
 They have a small shala just outside of Ubud and run Bali-based teacher trainings annually in June.
-Bob has been deeply immersed in yoga for over 45 years, and he & Ki have a wealth of information to share in the seamless way they instruct together.
+Bob has been deeply immersed in yoga for over 45 years, and he and Ki have a wealth of information to share in the seamless way they instruct together.
 Charley studied with Bob & Ki in 2004, 2005 and completed their teacher training in 2007.

 Charley is passionate about using documentary films as a medium for social change.
-He commenced and curates Yoga Barn’s popular Monday Movie program, where every other week, The Yoga Barn previews films on subjects ranging from social justice, environmental concerns, awakening consciousness & spirituality.
+He commenced and curates The Yoga Barn’s popular Monday Movie program, where every other week, The Yoga Barn previews films on subjects ranging from social justice, environmental concerns, awakening consciousness and spirituality.
 Charley is also a talented DJ and the music maestro behind The Yoga Barn's popular Sunday Dance, whenever he is in Bali.

 Charley’s ethos as Co-Founder of The Yoga Barn is to change people’s lives for the better, and believes (like Joseph Campbell) that each of us have unique and special talents to offer the world.
-The Yoga Barn exists to help each of us, “discover our Passion and follow our Bliss”.
+The Yoga Barn exists to help each of us, “discover our passion and follow our Bliss”.

 About The BaliSpirit Group

 Balispirit.com provides a centralized registry of Bali's holistic living venues, services and activities.
 It is the only website of its kind, and has a client-member base of conscientious small business owners.
 We love Indonesia and want to see her industries revive while preserving what attracted us here in the first place: environment, culture and spirituality.